jsiek/B522-PL-Foundations/STLC-Termination.lagda.md

 ## Termination via Logical Relations

-We give a meaning to types by interpreting them, via function `ℰ`, as sets of terms that behave in a particular way.
+We give a meaning to types by interpreting them, via function ℰ, as sets of terms that behave in a particular way.
 In particular, they are terms that halt and produce a value, and furthermore the value must behave according to its type.
-So the definition of `ℰ` is mutually recursive with another function `𝒱` that maps each type to a set of values.
+So the definition of ℰ is mutually recursive with another function 𝒱 that maps each type to a set of values.

 ```